St Johnsbury, VT 05819-2241

 Experienced and savvy business litigation and insurance coverage counsel.

 For more than 25 years, Bruce Palmer has been providing clients with cost-effective, practical advice and smart solutions to a wide range of business and insurance issues and disputes.
-Bruce brings a wide and varied experience to bear in his representation of both captive and regular insurers, policy holders, banks and borrowers, owners and contractors, plaintiffs and defendants.
-Niche areas of Bruce’s practice include litigation and mediation of commercial, business and insurance claims; insurance policy and endorsement drafting; claims handling advice; claims and coverage litigation; insurance coverage opinions; professional liability coverage; environmental pollution and property damage coverage and construction contracting and claims resolution.
-Bruce represents regional and national banks, single and group captive insurers, risk retention groups, secured lenders, real estate developers, construction companies and others in a wide variety of insurance, commercial, construction and environmental litigation.
+Bruce brings a wide and varied experience to bear in his representation of both captive and regular insurers, policy holders, banks and borrowers, plaintiffs and defendants.
+Niche areas of Bruce’s practice include litigation and mediation of commercial, business and insurance claims; insurance policy and endorsement drafting; claims handling advice; claims and coverage litigation; insurance coverage opinions; professional liability coverage and environmental pollution and property damage coverage.
+Bruce represents regional and national banks, single and group captive insurers, risk retention groups, secured lenders, and others in a wide variety of insurance, commercial, construction and environmental litigation.
 To each new matter, Bruce brings skills that lead to the efficient resolution of issues for clients with diverse viewpoints and concerns.

-- Recently convinced the Vermont Supreme Court that entrustment of a borrowed car to a third driver without the owner’s permission was a sufficient “use” of the car meriting coverage under the owner’s insurance policy, covering any person “while using” the owner’s car.
-This reversed a ruling by the Superior Court that some benefit from or actual physical use of the vehicle by the permissive borrower would be required to find coverage.
+- Convinced the Vermont Supreme Court that entrustment of a borrowed car to a driver without the owner’s permission was a sufficient “use” of the car meriting coverage under the owner’s insurance policy, covering any person “while using” the owner’s car.

-- Retained as counsel in litigation over insurance coverage for environmental liabilities under policies containing pollution exclusions, a subject matter Bruce has litigated repeatedly, and also concerning alternative coverage under the Vermont Petroleum Cleanup fund.
+- Counsel in litigation over insurance coverage for environmental liabilities under policies containing pollution exclusions, a subject matter Bruce has litigated repeatedly, and also concerning alternative coverage under the Vermont Petroleum Cleanup fund.